Brook Street, London

 Brook Street is an axial street in the exclusive central London district of Mayfair.
 Most of it is leasehold, paying ground rent to and seeking lease renewals from the reversioner, that since before 1800, has been the Grosvenor Estate.
 Named after the Tyburn that it crossed, it was developed in the first half of the 18th century and runs from Hanover Square to Grosvenor Square.
 The western continuation (to Park Lane) is called Upper Brook Street; its west end faces Brook Street Gate of Hyde Park.
 Both sections consisted of neo-classical terraced houses, mostly built to individual designs.
 Some of them were very ornate, finely stuccoed and tall-ceilinged, designed by well known architects for wealthy tenants, especially near Grosvenor Square, others exposed good quality brickwork or bore fewer expensive window openings and embellishments.
 Some of both types survive.
 Others have been replaced by buildings from later periods.

 Opulent hotel Claridge's co-fronts two other streets and takes the majority of a block.
 The Embassy of Argentina is at No. 65.
 The Handel & Hendrix in London occupies Nos.
 23–25, once homes of famous musicians Jimi Hendrix and Handel.
 The baroque chamber music ensemble The Brook Street Band takes its name from No. 25 where Handel lived from 1723 to 1759.

-The French restaurant Le Gavroche is housed on the primary floors of No.43 Upper Brook Street.
+The French restaurant Le Gavroche was housed on the primary floors of No.43 Upper Brook Street, before its closure in January 2024.